software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - In the _deployment phase_, the implemented software is distributed to the users
 - For example, a web application is published online so that users can access it with their browsers
 - Once the software is distributed, it needs to be constantly _maintained_
-- In the _maintenance phase_, among other tasks, the development team fixes bugs, resolves customer issues, and manages software changes
+- In the _maintenance phase_, among other tasks, the development team fixes bugs, resolves user issues, and manages software changes

 ---